mean00/arduino-cmake/README.rst

-This is in-progress work so that the *VERY* nice arduino-cmake project supports STM32 based board.
+This is in-progress work so that the *VERY* nice arduino-cmake project supports STM32 based board aka stm32duino.
 (it's easy to extend to others)

 Installation :